-In this mode, the MXB7843 powers down after the current conversion completes or on the next rising edge of $\overline{\text{CS}}$, whichever occurs first.
-The next control byte received on DIN powers up the MXB7843.
+In this mode, the MXB7846 powers down after the current conversion completes or on the next rising edge of \overline{CS} , whichever occurs first.
+The next control byte received on DIN powers up the MXB7846.
 At the start of a new conversion, it instantly powers up.
 When each conversion is finished, the part enters power-down mode, unless otherwise indicated.
-The first conversion after the ADC returns to full power is valid for differential conversions and single-ended measurement conversions.
+The first conversion after the ADC returns to full power is valid for differential conversions and single-ended measurement conversions when using an external reference.